Yongwei-Zhang/Narrow-Virtual-Tube-Navigation/README.md

 - **Step 2**: After adding the path, directly run `experiment_run_main.m` in MATLAB to launch the Robotarium simulation and view the experiment results.
 ## Note
 Ensuring the correct folders are added to the MATLAB search path is critical for resolving dependencies and enabling smooth execution of all scripts.

+# Three additional simulation Scenarios
+## A-Curved Trapezoidal Tube:
+Features a wide entrance narrowing to a bottleneck mid-section before expanding again.
+This tests congestion management during funneling transitions where geometric constraints intensify.
+- After adding the folder to the MATLAB search path, you can directly run `Trapezoidal.m` to obtain the simulation results of the robot swarm under the controller \(\mathbf{v}_i\).
+If \(k4 = 0\) is set, the simulation results under the controller \(\mathbf{w}_i\) can be obtained.
+- The "Comparative simulation results" subfolder stores comparison pictures of simulation results under the two controllers, as well as comparison pictures of AMD (Average Minimum Distance).
+- The structures of the other two simulation experiments are similar.
+## B-Annular Tube with Narrow Section:
+Implements a circular path with curvature constraints and an integrated bottleneck (at the horizontal rightmost end).
+This validates performance in continuous curved environments.
+- After adding the folder to the MATLAB search path, you can directly run `Annular.m` to obtain the simulation results.
+## C-General V-Shaped Tube:
+Contains no narrow sections but has significant width variations.
+This confirms our method's ability to regulate swarm distribution according to tube geometry even without strict bottlenecks.
+- After adding the folder to the MATLAB search path, you can directly run ``V_shaped.m` to obtain the simulation results.